Veeva Vault Alternatives: An eQMS & GxP Feature Matrix

 -

-EU GMP Annex 11: In Europe, Annex 11 to EudraLex Volume 4 (published 2011, updated 2021) covers computerized systems used in GMP environments (pharmaceutical manufacturing).
-It mirrors many Part 11 principles (audit trails, validation, data integrity), but with its own emphasis (for example, requiring an up-to-date inventory of computer systems, and formal qualification of networks) ([9]).
-Annex 11 explicitly assumes life sciences companies are increasingly “progressively adopting electronic Quality Management Systems (eQMS)” and seeks to ensure compliance with GMP through validated computerized processes ([9]).
+EU GMP Annex 11: In Europe, Annex 11 to EudraLex Volume 4 (published 2011) covers computerized systems used in GMP environments (pharmaceutical manufacturing).
+It mirrors many Part 11 principles (audit trails, validation, data integrity), but with its own emphasis (for example, requiring an up-to-date inventory of computer systems, and formal qualification of networks) ([12]).
+A major revision of Annex 11 is underway – the first since 2011 – with public consultation concluded in October 2025 and a final approved version expected mid-2026.
+Key changes include treating computerized systems as core GMP-controlled assets (not just supporting tools), a lifecycle management approach covering design through retirement and cybersecurity, explicit emphasis on ALCOA+ data integrity principles, and alignment with PIC/S international standards.
+A new Annex 22 on AI/ML is also being introduced, providing the first formal EU GMP guidance on AI/ML in pharmaceutical manufacturing ([23]).
 Compliance with Annex 11 is mandatory under EU law.

 -

 Other GxP Standards: Medical device companies must also comply with ISO 13485 (quality management for devices) and ISO 14971 (risk management).
-Pharmas follow ISO 9001 (general QMS), ICH Q10 (Pharmaceutical Quality System), and specific FDA rules such as 21 CFR Part 820 (QS regulation for devices), Part 58 (GLP), Part 50 (informed consent, GCP context).
+Pharmas follow ISO 9001 (general QMS), ICH Q10 (Pharmaceutical Quality System), and specific FDA rules such as Part 58 (GLP) and Part 50 (informed consent, GCP context).
+Critically, the FDA's new Quality Management System Regulation (QMSR), effective February 2, 2026, replaces the old 21 CFR Part 820 QSR by incorporating ISO 13485:2016 by reference ([24]).
+This harmonizes U.S. device quality requirements with the international standard, replacing legacy terms (DMR, DHR, DHF) with the Medical Device File (MDF) concept, and expands FDA inspection authority to cover management reviews, quality audits, and supplier audit reports.
+ICH guidelines continue evolving as well: ICH Q9(R1) revised quality risk management with lessons on subjectivity and digitalization, while ICH Q12–Q14 extend lifecycle principles to post-approval changes and continuous manufacturing.
 In general, quality standards mandate documented SOPs, controlled document revisions, CAPA for addressing nonconformances, management review of quality data, and risk-based thinking.
 A modern QMS software should enable processes supporting all these standards.

 -

-Computer System Validation (CSV): Regulators expect companies to validate computerized systems to ensure they work as intended.
-This typically involves Installation Qualification (IQ), Operational Qualification (OQ), and Performance Qualification (PQ) protocols that test software functionality.
-Many vendors assist this by providing “validation toolkits” – ready-made test scripts and documentation (sometimes known as Installation Qualification/Operational Qualification packages).
-For example, MasterControl offers automated validation scripts that claim to reduce validation effort to near zero time ([5]).
-The onus is on users to execute CSV protocols (or hire consultants) for any system that holds GxP data.
+Computer System Validation (CSV) and Computer Software Assurance (CSA): Regulators expect companies to validate computerized systems to ensure they work as intended.
+Traditionally, this involved Installation Qualification (IQ), Operational Qualification (OQ), and Performance Qualification (PQ) protocols.
+In September 2025, the FDA finalized its Computer Software Assurance (CSA) guidance, replacing the legacy General Principles of Software Validation (GPSV) framework with a more modern, risk-based approach ([25]).
+CSA emphasizes critical thinking and risk-based testing rather than exhaustive scripted test protocols, reducing unnecessary documentation burden while maintaining assurance of software fitness for intended use.
+Many vendors assist this by providing “validation toolkits” – ready-made test scripts and documentation.
+For example, MasterControl offers automated validation scripts that claim to reduce validation effort to near zero time ([6]).
+The onus is on users to execute validation protocols (or hire consultants) for any system that holds GxP data.

 -